Location: East Vancouver

 But the downside of constant experimentation is that there’s always a dud or two in the roster (last year’s overflavoured, mediocre Lemon Radler harkened back to their Li’l Red Sour Cherry, likely the only beer ever so undrinkable yet still bottled that it was acknowledged in the name of the follow-up attempt), and we always get the sense they don’t put quite the same amount of perfectionism into the what’s inside the bottle as they do for the labels on them.

 Still, above average beer combined with a huge selection and world-class marketing will get you far, as Parallel 49 has ably demonstrated.
-Frankly, at this point the only thing really holding them back from utter domination is a couple A+ beers and a tasting room appealing to more than just the hardcore craft brew enthusiast.
+Frankly, at this point the only thing really holding them back from utter domination is a couple A+ beers.